 At this junction the lines from Greenhill Lower Junction (for Glasgow Queen Street High Level and the south) and Falkirk Grahamston (for Edinburgh Waverley and the south) meet to run north to Larbert, Stirling and Perth.
 All lines are double track.

 This is a two platform station.
 The present station formerly featured four tracks between the platforms, allowing non stop trains to pass those stopped in the station.
-There was a bay platform at the south end, east side of the line.
+There was a bay platform at the south end, east side of the line (from which trains to Grangemouth departed).
 The original station building still stands on the down (northbound) platform at the north end of the platform.

 This was a two platform station to the south of sidings which served nearby collieries.
 It was a very plain station, just two platforms with a footbridge between the platforms.
 Access to the station was by a footpath which crossed over the mineral line to the Plean collieries by means of a footbridge.
 The footpath ran to the nearby road.

 To the north of Plean station the Plean colliery line met the main line.
 The branch was approached from the north.
 To the north of this were railway cottages and Plean signal box, a very tall box as it will built to be high enough to see over the road bridge over the railway just to the north.
 The box was on the west side of the line.
 Opposite this a tramway ran east to Dunmore Quarry.